The Magic Of A Little League Baseball Game

 Our Little league coach that year was a great guy named Howard.
-Howard passed away several years ago and now when I visit that little township cemetery to check up on my Mom and Dad, that cemetery out there outside Leota between the corn and beans, I stroll over to his gravesite, his stone.
-And I ask him (or just ask me, I guess), 'Remember when we beat Slayton'?
+Howard passed away years ago and now when I visit that little township cemetery to check up on my Mom and Dad, that cemetery out there outside Leota between the corn and beans, I stroll over to his gravesite, his stone.
+And I ask him (or I just ask me, I guess), 'Remember when we beat Slayton'?

 I hope wherever he is, he does.

 Three of The Best Burgers In South Dakota Are In Sioux Falls